bessondi/Svet-Komet/README.md

-Responsive landing page for the "Svet Komet Lightboxes".
+Responsive landing page for the Svet Komet Lightboxes.

 <a href="https://bessondi.github.io/Svet-Komet-Lightboxes/index.html">Landing page<a>